2022 Update: After the 2017 ban (described below), Soylent returned to Canada in 2020.

 Have you heard about this “Soylent” beverage that’s been working its way around the internet?

-I would have never known about this toxic beverage if Jeff, part of the design team who built our Academy of Culinary Nutrition website, hadn’t asked me about it (despite his partner Matt warning him of an impending ass-kicking from me).
+I would have never known about this toxic beverage if the design team who built the first bit of our Academy of Culinary Nutrition website hadn’t asked me about it.

 We aren’t talking about Soylent Green, although the barf factor of this version is similar to the corpse-based original.
 Soylent is a food substitute designed to supply all of the human body’s nutritional needs.
 Apparently.

 While some sources claim that Soylent isn’t meant to replace food altogether, the marketing campaign sure seems to imply it.
 Thanks to my looking into this product, all I’m getting on Facebook are ads that say: “What if you never had to worry about food again?”

 I’ll take my “worries” about trips to the farmer’s market and days playing in the kitchen over chugging back a chemical-based beverage three times a day, thank you very much.
 If I never had to think about food again, then I’d be worried!

 After tens of thousands have been raised essentially sight unseen, the Soylent boys have finally posted nutritional information.

 Let me break this down for you!